Summary and recommendation

 | Already on Enterprise, SCIM disabled | Enable native SCIM: create support ticket with SAP |

-| Need SCIM but not Enterprise CRM features | Use Stitchflow: get provisioning without the tier upgrade |
+| Need SCIM but not Enterprise CRM features | Use Stitchflow: start with a free gap diagnostic, then build the workflow across every app without asking your team to own the plumbing. |

 | Large sales org, already planning Enterprise | Enable native SCIM: you're paying premium pricing anyway |